fabiocchetti/wide-github/README.md

 ![wide github logo](icons/WideGitHub_LogoExpanded.png?raw=true)

-# WideGitHub
+# Wide GitHub

-This is a simple add-on that makes the GitHub layout **wide** on Mozilla Firefox.
+Wide GitHub is a simple add-on that makes the GitHub layout **wide** on Mozilla Firefox.
 Now you can focus on your code.

 It works on Mozilla Firefox 57 (Quantum) or superior.
 Compatible with private GitHub domains.